SyndiShanX/Discord-Dark/README.md

-	You may have to mess with the Icons in the css file depending on which plugins you have and which settings you have changed Open discorddark.theme.css and edit the numbers in parentheses on lines 42-78 You can add More Icons for extra menus by copying a line, uploading an image to an image hosting site (Imgur) (There are some extra ones in the file and in the Imgur Album), changing the link to the image source, then editing the number
+	You may have to mess with the Icons in the css file depending on which plugins you have and which settings you have changed Open discorddark.theme.css and edit the numbers in parentheses on lines 42-78 You can add More Icons for extra menus by copying a line, uploading an image to an image hosting site (Imgur) (There are some extra ones in the file and in the Imgur Album https://imgur.com/a/9FVz7gu), changing the link to the image source, then editing the number

 Preview:
 ![Chat](https://github.com/SyndiShanX/Discord-Dark/blob/main/Images/Discord-Dark-Chat.png)